-No exact closure date is set, but Henry’s is expected to shutter sometime in April after a quarter-century run.
+No exact closure date is set, but Henry’s is expected to shutter sometime this spring after a quarter-century run.
 The closure ends a chapter for a spot that weathered San Diego’s shifting nightlife, from dot-com booms to pandemic pivots, leaving regulars to mourn a casual dining stalwart.

 Enter Fat Tuesday, a bar concept born in 1984 on Bourbon Street in New Orleans, Louisiana, famed for its slushy, boozy concoctions.
 With more than 80 locations spanning tourist hubs like Miami, Las Vegas, and Nassau, the chain is now targeting growth across the contiguous U.S., aiming for 10 to 15 new spots annually.